borgesenioc/web_project_homeland/README.md

 - Create the basic files, index and css ok
 - Compress the images ok
 - Create folder structure with images and references ok
-- Create divisions within the index file
+- Create divisions within the index file ok
 - Create declarations for the desktop layout: 1280px
 - Test with chrome and firefox for no scroll bars
 - Create additional media layouts: 768px, 320px